itaedel/Benefits-In-A-Click/index.md

 ## Contact

-For more information, please contact us at [info@benefitsinaclick.com](mailto:info@benefitsinaclick.com).
+To get in touch, please contact me at [ita.edel@pm.me](mailto:ita.edel@pm.me) or connect with me on [LinkedIn](https://www.linkedin.com/in/itamar-edelstein-868897204/).
 ---

-&copy; 2024 Benefits in a Click.
+&copy; 2024 Itamar Edelstein.
 All rights reserved.